xlxs4/xlxs4.github.io/content/posts/juliasim-model-optimizer/index.md

 For a more clear way to see the results that we got, we can use [StatsPlots.jl](https://github.com/JuliaPlots/StatsPlots.jl) to visualize.
 We can create a single image which is a layout of three images and for each one we're going to use a smooth density plot to show the virtual population.
-For bonus points, since we know what the true value actually is, we can plot it too to use for comparison:
+For bonus points, since we know what the true value actually is, we can plot it too to use for comparison.

 ```julia
 params = DataFrame(vp)